-All you need is 8 ingredients to make this homemade vegan spaghetti sauce.
+All you need is eight ingredients to make this homemade vegan spaghetti sauce.
 Can you believe how easy it is?
 Let’s talk about what you need:

 Fire Roasted Crushed Tomatoes: Part of the reason this homemade spaghetti sauce is so incredible is because of the fire roasted tomatoes.
 They add a strong and lovely flavor.

-Peppers: Bell pepper actually tastes fabulous is this spaghetti sauce.
+Peppers: Bell peppers taste fabulous is this spaghetti sauce.
 We usually use green pepper, but you could go with any color you like.

-You’ll be amazed by how little effort you have to put into making this simple spaghetti sauce.
+You’ll be amazed by how little effort you have to put into making this.
 Just don’t tell anyone!
 Follow these easy steps, and you’ll be devouring a big plate of vegan spaghetti sauce in no time:

-First Step: Begin by heating the olive oil over medium heat in a large skillet.
-Saute the onions and green peppers then season with salt and pepper.
+Step One: Begin by heating olive oil over medium heat in a large skillet.
+Sauté the onions and green peppers and then season with salt and pepper.
 Continue to cook, occasionally stirring for five minutes or so.

 Note: Stir occasionally, so it doesn’t burn to the bottom of the pan.